10. Grading

 10.9 All grades shall be reported to the Registrar promptly on the date specified in the call for grades.
 All final grades shall be due not less than 72 hours after the end of the examination period with the exception of graduating and first professional students.

-10.10 Only the grade made in course work for which the student was registered in this institution shall be used in determining his or her grade point average.
+10.10 Only the grade made in course work for which the student was registered in this institution shall be used in determining their grade point average.

 10.11 An undergraduate student’s cumulative grade point average for any period shall be computed by dividing the total number of semester hours for which he or she received grades into the total number of grade points earned in that period.
 Semester credit hours to which grades of F or U are assigned shall be included; those involving grades of W, Q, S, X, I and NG are excluded.